zahraaa09/zahraaa09.github.io/_posts/2025-05-06-AcitivitySelectionProblem.md

 Berdasarkan waktu selesainya, kita dapat mengurutkannya A1, A2, A3, A4, A5, A6.
 2. Pilih aktivitas yang selesai paling awal, yaitu A1.
 3. Iterasi:
-a.
-A2, A3: Tumpah tindih karena A2 selesai detik ke 5 sementara A3 dimulai pada detik ke 0.
+    - A2, A3: Tumpah tindih karena A2 selesai detik ke 5 sementara A3 dimulai pada detik ke 0.
-b.
-A4: Kompatibel, pada aktivitas A1 selesai pada detik ke 4 sementara aktivitas A4 dimulai pada detik ke 5.
+    - A4: Kompatibel, pada aktivitas A1 selesai pada detik ke 4 sementara aktivitas A4 dimulai pada detik ke 5.
-c.
-A5: Kompatibel, pada aktivitas A1 selesai pada detik ke 4, aktivita A4 selesai pada detik 7, dan aktivitas A5 dimulai  pada detik 8.
+    - A5: Kompatibel, pada aktivitas A1 selesai pada detik ke 4, aktivita A4 selesai pada detik 7, dan aktivitas A5 dimulai  pada detik 8.
-d.
-A6: Tumpang tindih karena aktivitas A5 selesai pada detik ke 9, sementara aktivitas A6 dimulai pada detik ke 5.
+    - A6: Tumpang tindih karena aktivitas A5 selesai pada detik ke 9, sementara aktivitas A6 dimulai pada detik ke 5.

 Sehingga, dapat kita simpulkan untuk solusi optimalnya yaitu A1, A4, dan A5.